ellaFosterMolina/regress3d/README.md

 ### Regression surface

-Next, we create a plotly object using the same variables. $z$ is the outcome variable typically denoted by $y$ in a multiple linear regression.
+Next, we create a `plotly::plot_ly()` object using the same variables.
+$z$ is the outcome variable typically denoted by $y$ in a multiple linear regression.

 ``` r
 plot_ly( data = county_data,